-- 8.6.6.1 This confirms that the student has not completed the assessment of the module for good reason and that conditions and a time scale have been set for the student to undertake the assessment or further assessment of the module. - 8.6.6.2 The purpose of the Deferral is to allow a student who has not attempted an examination type artefact at the normal attempt and has submitted extenuating circumstances which have been found valid. - 8.6.6.3 The Deferral shall take the form of assessment(s) determined by the Module Assessment Board. - 8.6.6.4 Academic Council shall fix the dates by which Deferrals must be completed.
-The Board of Examiners shall not permit a student to undertake a Deferral after the expiry of the dates for Deferral prescribed by Academic Council. - 8.6.6.5 The Deferral artefact may take place before the Module Assessment Board meets.
-In this case, both marks will be taken to the Module Assessment Board and any mark achieved in the original work will be considered by both Module Assessment Board and Board of Examiners (particularly in regard to compensation) before the second mark is considered.
-Students must be clearly warned that the decisions of the Board of Examiners may mean that any work undertaken before the Referral period may prove to be redundant and the Board of Examiners may choose to compensate the student or exclude the student on the basis of their first siting marks. - 8.6.6.6 The Deferrals will be marked as if it were submitted for the first time and will not be capped.
+- a) This confirms that the student has not completed the assessment of the module for good reason and that conditions and a time scale have been set for the student to undertake the assessment or further assessment of the module. - b) The purpose of the Deferral is to allow a student who has not attempted an examination type artefact at the normal attempt and has submitted extenuating circumstances which have been found valid. - c) The Deferral shall take the form of assessment(s) determined by the Module Assessment Board. - d) Academic Council shall fix the dates by which Deferrals must be completed.
+The Board of Examiners shall not permit a student to undertake a Deferral after the expiry of the dates for Deferrals prescribed by Academic Council. - e) The Deferral may take place before the Module Assessment Board meets.
+In this case both marks will be taken to the Module Assessment Board and any mark achieved in the original work will be considered by both the Module Assessment Board and the Board of Examiners (particularly in regard to compensation) before the second mark is considered. - f) The Deferrals will be marked as if it were submitted for the first time and will not be capped.